 Through a private donor who lost his wife at an early age to heart disease, J.C.
 Blair Memorial Hospital Foundation has received funding to develop a Women’s Heart Health Initiative for residents of Huntingdon County.
 The goal of this initiative is to raise awareness and educate women, their families and friends, caretakers, physicians, and nurses about heart disease in women and the importance of early detection.
 Armed with this information, women can take an active role in improving their heart health and reducing their risk for heart disease.

-The Initiative’s activities include:
+The Initiative’s activities have included:

 - Educational Luncheons